spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 }
 ```

+Calling a function in an expression can be done by passing parameters
+according to the types listed in its definition.
+E.g. using `sum` in an expression: `2 * sum(1, 3)`.

 The body of each function consists of an [expression](/plugin/expressions.html).
-In the executable expression language, further expressions may be used than in state machines:
+In the executable expression language, more elaborate expressions may be used than in state machines:

 ### `if`-expressions